 I’m a big fan of simplicity, I admit.
 VisaHQ appeals to that part of me.
 They make it as simple as filling out the form, sending in the documents and waiting for everything to arrive.

 As the customer fills out the application online there are a two big things that stick out to me as being different:

-- It’s All Online: there are a few other companies that do this but few do it as well as VisaHQ.
+- It’s All Online: There are a few other companies that do this now but few do it as well as VisaHQ.
 The entire application is online, including payment, so all you have to do is send them the documents they ask for.

 For those who are still worried about sending your passport to some company you don’t know (I know I was), you’ll be interested to hear about their customer service.

-VisaHQ can also help you if you need to renew your visa or even if you just need to add pages to your visa, for the purpose of this review I’m really only looking at how they handle China visas.
+VisaHQ can also help you if you need to renew your visa or even if you just need to get a document authenticated, but for the purpose of this review I’m really only looking at how they handle China visas.

 Overall I was quite happy with my VisaHQ experience.
 I personally ran into no snags in the process and received my visa back in the mail within the time they had promised.